-Why the High Isn’t Worth it if Pregnancy or Breastfeeding
+Why the High Isn’t Worth it if Pregnant or Breastfeeding

 Disclaimer: This page houses important information and resources pertaining to cannabis in pregnancy and while breastfeeding, including links to our evidence-based Fact Sheets.
 However, the resources here should not replace the care and advice of a medical professional.